nemequ/attic/README.md

-This is just a dumping ground for miscellaneous code that I would have thrown away if not for this repo.
+This is just a dumping ground for miscellaneous code that I may have thrown away, or eventually lost, if not for this repo.
 Things like:

+ * Rough drafts in need of polish.
- * Partially completed stuff which I may or may not get back to.
+ * Unfinished projects I'd like to get back to.
  * Experiments, both successful and failed.
  * Things I wrote just to learn an API (possibly useful as examples).
  * Stuff without widespread appeal.

+If you find something in here useful please let me know; if people are interested I'm more likely to try to do something with it.